Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference: Theoretical model

 \subsection{Electric field and fluence models}

+Even though this paper deals with a magnetic M1 transition, we model the B-field using the more commonly used electric field and then relate the two via $E=cB$.
 The electric field inside the laser multi-pass cell is modelled as an initial pulse that is successively reflected at the reflecting surfaces, interfering with itself.
 The time evolution of the electric field strength at the $\mu$p position can be thus represented by the sum of all reflections,

 where $E_L$ is the field's amplitude of the incoupled laser pulse, $\omega$ the pulse's angular frequency, $\phi_{k,n}$ the phase of the $n$-th reflection, and